Too Many Cooks (short): Development and production

-Reception
+Reception and legacy

 Upon its release by a third party on YouTube, Too Many Cooks became a viral video, with Rolling Stone calling it an "instant cult classic".
 Director Rian Johnson said that, "no joke", Too Many Cooks should have been nominated for an Academy Award for Best Live Action Short Film (although it was in fact ineligible for this honor, not having had a cinematic release).
 Penn Jillette, Simon Pegg, Zach Braff, and Richard Kelly all tweeted their positive reactions to Too Many Cooks.

 David Sims of The Atlantic wrote that Too Many Cooks relied on "the classic anti-comedy premise of taking so long with something that it goes from being funny, to being not very funny, to being boring, to suddenly becoming hilarious again.
 More than that, it's an excellent piece of non-narrative sketch comedy that sets out boundaries for its own weird reality and then goes about breaking them over and over again."
 Julian Darius called it "a sublime postmodern masterpiece" and analyzed its metafictional aspects.

+Wesley Lara of Bloody Disgusting wrote that "Too Many Cooks is one of the strongest examples of transgressive programming on Adult Swim, taking full advantage of its environment to craft a memorable short that delivers both horror and comedy in an unusually successful manner."

 In 2022, Rolling Stone ranked it the 10th-best TV theme song of all time, calling it an "earworm" that is "somehow every theme song, from every genre".

-Legacy

-CNN created a parody of the video in March 2015, using it to mock the number of potential candidates in the 2016 United States Presidential Election.
+CNN created a parody of the video in March 2015, using it to mock the number of potential candidates in the 2016 United States presidential election.
 The video was conceived by digital producer Eric Weisbrod; Chris Moody, a senior digital correspondent at CNN and the video's creative director, noted that "b-roll from cheesy political ads...are almost taken right out of '90s sitcoms.
 If you look at old ads, it's families smiling at each other and smiling at the camera.
 It just fit so nicely."

 In June 2018, Adult Swim published a short film by Casper Kelly and Nick Gibbons titled Final Deployment 4: Queen Battle Walkthrough, which parodies livestreaming gaming culture.
 Kelly described this short as his spiritual successor to Too Many Cooks.

 In October 2025, Catalan comedy TV show Polònia parodied the short to mock Salvador Illa's promise to build an immeasurable amount of residential units.
 In the sketch, they try to fit as many people as possible into one flat instead.
 The parody used the same theme song.